-2020 2019
+Period ended 30 June 2022 Year ended 31 December 2020

-Gross profit % 21 48
+Gross profit % 54 21

-Operating loss % (8) (65)
+Operating profit / (loss) % 160 (8)

-The Company incurred a sizeable loss as a result of the impact of COVID-19 on the hospitality sector in 2020.
-The hospitality industry was significantly impacted by mandated travel restrictions and low occupancy expectations.
-Certain strategic decisions were made in response to the effects of Covid 19.
-These included:
+The Company continued to experience the impact of COVID-19 on the hospitality sector for the first six months of 2021.
+The hospitality industry was significantly impacted by mandated travel restrictions and low occupancy expectations during this time and certain strategic decisions were made in response to the effects of COVID-19.

-- Closing hotels for extended periods of time, with the exception of key worker occupancy; - Restructuring hotel operations (following a period of collective consultation) and taking other actions to reduce hotel operating costs; and - During 2020, in agreement with the outgoing landlord all outstanding rent liabilities were deferred until 2021 and a pause was implemented on all rental charges from 1 April 2020 until 31 March 2021.
-All outstanding rental liabilities were forgiven on 31 October 2021.
+- Closing hotels for extended periods of time, with the exception of key worker occupancy.
+Hotels we opened to the general public of a phased basis from May 2021 and fully re-opened in July 2021; - Restructuring hotel operations (following a period of collective consultation) and taking other actions to reduce hotel operating costs: - to reduce hotel operating costs;

+During 2020, in agreement with the outgoing landlord all outstanding rent liabilities were deferred until 2021 and a pause was implemented on all rental charges from 1 April 2020 until 31 March 2021.
+All outstanding rental liabilities were subsequently forgiven on 30 September 2021; and - On 1 October 2021, the trade and assets of the Company were sold to DT Glasgow Opco Limited and the Company ceased to trade from this date.
+The Director intends to wind the Company up within the next 12 months.